rleigh-codelibre/ome-model/docs/sphinx/specification/developers.rst

 Working with the OME Data Model
 -------------------------------

-The :doc:`Model Overview collection of diagrams <model-overview>` shows the structure and connections between different parts of the OME Model.
-Generated documentation for the :schema_doc:`current version of the entire Schema
-<ome.html>` is also available.

-Individual parts of the model are covered in more detail in the following
-sections:

--  :doc:`Filter And FilterSet <filter-and-filterset>`
--  :doc:`Screen Plate Well <screen-plate-well>` - our HCS solution
--  :doc:`Structured Annotations <structured-annotations>`
--  :doc:`Regions of Interest (ROIs) <roi>`

-Support for additional dimensions is also covered:

--  :doc:`6D, 7D and 8D Storage <6d-7d-and-8d-storage>`

 Map Annotations, storing 'key-value pairs', are a type of Structured Annotation which were introduced in the :doc:`/specification/releases/january-2015`.
 Further information is available in the :omero_doc:`OMERO developer documentation on